-I’m an artisan clockmaker from a family with long standing ties to the craft going back 3 generations.
-My own involvement began at an early age and has continued throughout my working life.
-I have always felt that the craft of mechanical clockmaking, with its myriad of devices, held great potential for exploration as an art form and so over the past many years I’ve explored the interpretation of mechanical clocks as art works.
+I've always felt that the craft of mechanical clockmaking, with its myriad of devices, held great potential for exploration as an art form and so over the past many years I’ve explored the interpretation of mechanical clocks as art works.

 The current work is the culmination of many years of experimentation, research and thought, and has been influenced by ventures into other mediums, particularly forged iron work.
 Until recently the prospect of Horology as art was, given its complex considerations and development requirements, a medium tempered by economies.
 Recent developments in machine technology, particularly CADD and CNC technology, has made experimentation in my craft a more viable prospect.
 Over the last few years access to these technologies has allowed me to explore the creative boundaries and realize a continual development of mechanical and electro-mechanical devices employable in my work.

 I have a particular interest in clock escapements ( the device that keeps a pendulum in motion ) and the reworking of their geometries into sculptural formats.
 Most recently I've reinterpreted the geometrically complex device known as a Grasshopper escapement.

 As I progress down this exploratory path I hope to further develop these devices in the form of new works and explore the integration of complementary materials, mediums, forms and finishes, and expand my design scope to include striking systems and automata, implementing them in ways that illustrate time, mechanics, movement, sound and perhaps even a new, saner approach to the value of time and time telling devices in our lives.